puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

-(optional) The max number of simultaneous requests that will be served.
+The max number of simultaneous requests that will be served.
 This is the old name and is still supported.
 The new name is MaxRequestWorkers as of 2.3.13.
-Default is '150'

 Default value: '150'